facebook/zstd/zstd_compression_format.md

 symbols are being allocated to a range of prefix codes.
 Symbols with a weight of zero are not present.

-It can then proceed to transform weights into nbBits :
+It is then possible to transform weights into nbBits :
 `nbBits = nbBits ? maxBits + 1 - weight : 0;` .